30x30 Direct Watercolour Challenge 2023 - 2025

 30x30 Challenge 2024

 To this day I’m really not sure just what went wrong in 2024.
-In 23 I hadn’t started that strongly but the pictures got better, and I really enjoyed making them.
+The last time I did not complete the challenge was 2020 and that was because I didn't even start it.
+In 2023 I hadn’t started that strongly but the pictures got better, and I really enjoyed making them.
 I kept going with watercolour for some time afterwards too and felt more comfortable.

-In hindsight I made a couple of bad decisions.
+In hindsight I made a couple of bad decisions in 2024.
 To enable myself to keep up I decided to make some small pictures in an A6 book.
-Bad mistake – I had the time to do it properly but my heart, I guess, was not really in it.
-If I had managed a decent job with one of the larger pictures then maybe I might have kept going.
-But I didn’t and after missing a couple od days I gave up after 8.
+Bad mistake – I had the time to do the challenge properly but my heart, I guess, was not really in it.
+If I had managed to do a decent job with one of the larger pictures then maybe I might have kept going.
+But I didn’t and after missing a couple of days I gave up after 8.
 Here they are.

 1